UW-Hydro/VIC/docs/Documentation/Definitions.md

 The b_infilt parameter is the parameter used to describe the Variable Infiltration Curve.
 This is typically a value that is adjusted during the calibration of the VIC model.
 Parameter values range from 10-5 to 0.4.
 Higher values will produce more runoff.
 0.2 is often used as a starting value.

 ### bubble
 The bubble parameter is the bubbling pressure, h, for the soil texture type (see, e.g., Table 5.3.2 in Rawls, et al (Handbook of Hydrology)).
-This parameter is necessary for running the VIC model with FULL_ENERGY==TRUE or FROZEN_SOIL==TRUE.
+This parameter is necessary for running the VIC model with `FULL_ENERGY==TRUE` or `FROZEN_SOIL==TRUE`.
 Values must be > 0.0.

-If you have a VIC soil parameter file created for water-balance mode runs, in which bubbling pressure has been set to a "nodata" value such as -99, you will not be able to use this soil parameter file for FULL_ENERGY==TRUE or FROZEN_SOIL==TRUE.
+If you have a VIC soil parameter file created for water-balance mode runs, in which bubbling pressure has been set to a "nodata" value such as -99, you will not be able to use this soil parameter file for `FULL_ENERGY==TRUE` or `FROZEN_SOIL==TRUE`.
 However, a quick way to estimate bubbling pressure from the existing soil parameters (namely the _expt_ parameter) is:

 `bubble = 0.32*expt + 4.3`